Last Updated on

 That’s how the BDC reticle works.
 It helps the shooter estimate the bullet drop before taking the shot.

-We think the Simmons Matte Black Riflescope is the best scope under $600.
+We think the Simmons Matte Black Riflescope is the best rifle scope under $600.
 But if you don’t fancy it, you can go for the Vortex Optics Crossfire II Riflescope, which is equally good.
 The Banner Dusk & Dawn Multi-X Reticle scope wraps up our top three.

 Featured Image Credit: eans, Shutterstock